Houston-based Weatherford International laying off 6,000 workers

 The company said that's 25 percent of all of its employees.
 About 24,000 workers were employed at the beginning of the year.

-It's unclear when the company will begin the layoffs or at what locations.
+Sources tell ABC13 the layoffs began in Houston last week.
 This is the largest workforce cut done at one time amid the COVID-19 outbreak.

 According to Weatherford, the impact of the pandemic has had an unprecedented disruption on the supply/demand equation for oil.
 In response, Weatherford supplemented its cost reduction initiatives with a number of actions, including: